evanseitz/cryoEM_synthetic_generation/README.md

 Once the Anaconda environment is installed, it must be initiated each time before running (the majority of) these scripts via the command: `conda activate synth`

 When you are done using the environment, always exit via: `conda deactivate`

-### instructions:
-This repository lays out the file/folder structure needed to produce customized synthetic continuum datasets.
-Please do not rename the internal folders here, as that they are referenced by several different scripts.
-Individual instructions for use are provided within each subsequent folder.